Ohkyung Kwon

 • For the Public

-I am a postdoctoral scientist designing and conducting the latest Holometer research program at Fermilab, affiliated with the Kavli Institute for Cosmological Physics at the University of Chicago.
-I was formerly a research fellow at the Institute of Natural Science at the Korea Advanced Institute of Science & Technology, in an alternative national service position as a Specialized Research Personnel in the Korean army.
+I am a postdoctoral scientist modeling conceptual designs for experimental probes of quantum space-time, affiliated with the Kavli Institute for Cosmological Physics at the University of Chicago and the Gravity Exploration Institute at Cardiff University.
+I was formerly a research fellow at the Institute of Natural Science at the Korea Advanced Institute of Science & Technology, in an alternative national service position as a Specialized Research Personnel in the Republic of Korea Army.

 I received a doctorate in physics at the University of Chicago in 2015, under the tutelage of Craig J. Hogan and Stephan S. Meyer.
 I attended Harvard University as a member of the Class of 2007, graduating in 2008 with high honors in physics, with Howard M. Georgi as advisor.
 I am an alumnus of Seoul Science High School, where I received a gold medal in the International Physics Olympiads in 2002 (Bali, Indonesia).